The Great Swirling Apparatus of Our Planet's Function: Writing

 Taylour Paige explained Charlotte's actions in the episode, "I think you get to really see her in action.
 You get to see her passion, her integrity, her morale and her relentless spirit.
 Also, in an interesting way, although it's pure from Charlotte, her activism is a product of the boredom and the stirring in Derry.
 When she was in the South, there was such camaraderie, even though the South was wrought with such craziness.
 But in Derry, she's alone and its isolating and she wants to help this other Black family".

-Chris Chalk said that Hallorann's knowledge of Pennywise's origin negatively impacted his view of the world, "It's like, what becomes of a man who thinks he's the most powerful person in his universe and then realizes he's just a cog in the wheel.
+Chris Chalk said that Dick Hallorann's knowledge of Pennywise's origin story negatively impacted his view of the world, "It's like, what becomes of a man who thinks he's the most powerful person in his universe and then realizes he's just a cog in the wheel.
 He discovers he's not powerful in his military posts, because I mean how long is the general going to let this little black dude come around like 'f–k you guys'".
 Joshua Odjick commented, "It gets hard for Taniel.
 There's a feeling Taniel has betrayed his people.
 But he had no control".